 The prognosis and natural history of the illness is not predictable.
 Kidney damage can be serious and some reports state that permanent failure of the kidney occurs in approximately 10% of patients.
 Death can occur, usually from serious heart disease, infection, or brain hemorrhage.

 How is essential mixed cryoglobulinemia treated?

 Essential mixed cryoglobulinemia is treated with combinations of medications which reduce inflammation and suppress the immune system.
 Medications used include nonsteroid antiinflammatory drugs (ibuprofen, aspirin, and others), steroids (prednisone, prednisolone), cyclophosphamide (Cytoxan), chlorambucil (Leukeran), and azathioprine (Imuran).
-Plasmapheresis (hemapheresis), a procedure whereby the blood's serum is replaced with saline (salt water), is also performed for severe symptoms.
+Plasmapheresis (hemapheresis), a procedure whereby the blood's serum is filtered to remove the cryoglobulins, is also performed for severe symptoms.

 Studies have demonstrated some benefit of using interferon-alpha for those patients with evidence of hepatitis C virus, particularly those with mild disease or in those with remission of manifestations after immune suppression treatment.

 Medically reviewed by Jeffrey A Gordon, MD; American Board of Internal Medicine with subspecialties in Oncology and Hematology

 "Clinical manifestations and diagnosis of the mixed cryoglobulinemia syndrome (essential mixed cryoglobulinemia)"